lingliw/panTool/padocTool/input/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 ### Using the WebJobs SDK outside of WebJobs

 A program that uses the WebJobs SDK doesn't have to run in Azure in a WebJob.
 It can run locally, and it can also run in other environments such as a Cloud Service worker role or a Windows service.
 However, you can only access the WebJobs SDK dashboard through an Azure web app.
-To use the dashboard you have to connect the web app to the storage account you're using by setting the AzureWebJobsDashboard connection string on the **Configure** tab of the Azure Management Portal.
+To use the dashboard you have to connect the web app to the storage account you're using by setting the AzureWebJobsDashboard connection string on the **Configure** tab of the Classic Management Portal.
 Then you can get to the Dashboard by using the following URL:

 https://{webappname}.scm.chinacloudsites.cn/azurejobs/#/functions